victor-gesit/acmebrowser/README.md

 - Specify your provisioning profile.
 You might have to change the build identifier also.
 - Run the app on a connected device or emulator.

+### Features
+- A new tab is automatically created when a user opens the app
+- A new tab can be added to existing tabs.
+- User can navigate to previous and next pages (if they exist)

+### Additonal Features
+- If a user enters an invalid url/text, a google search is performed on that text
+- A user can see a thumbnail of the page they're currently on.

+### Not Implemented
+- I started out working on implementing the preview feature but was blocked by an error in the function for taking a screenshot of a View.
 ## License

 [MIT](https://opensource.org/licenses/MIT)